 Biomass burning is uncommon in most Canadian and United States' crop production systems; less than 3% of crop residues are burned annually in the United States (EPA, 2006).
-Biomass burning in conjunction with land clearing and with subsistence agriculture still occurs in Mexico, but these practices are declining.
+Biomass burning in conjunction with land clear-

+Practices that sequester carbon in agricultural and grazing land soils improve soil fertility, buffering capacity, and pesticide immobilization. ing and with subsistence agriculture still occurs in Mexico, but these practices are declining.
 The primary path for emission reduction is reducing residue burning (CAST, 2004).
-Refinement of feed quality, feed rationing, additives, and livestock production efficiency chains can all reduce CH_4 emissions from ruminant livestock with minimal impacts on productivity or profits (CAST, 2004).
+Refinement of feed quality, feed rationing, additives, and livestock production efficiency chains can all reduce $CH_4$ emissions from ruminant livestock with minimal impacts on productivity or profits (CAST, 2004).
 Boadi et al. (2004) review several examples of increases in energy intensity.
-Wider adoption of more efficient practices could reduce CH_4 production from 5-8% to 2-3% of gross feed energy (Agriculture and Agri-Food Canada, 1999), reducing CH_4 emissions by 20-30% (Mosier et al., 1998b).
+Wider adoption of more efficient practices could reduce $CH_4$ production from 5-8% to 2-3% of gross feed energy (Agriculture and Agri-Food Canada, 1999), reducing $CH_4$ emissions by 20-30% (Mosier et al., 1998b).